FrankWills/Bob_Ross2/README.md

 A format that draws each dot in position and then translates a distance in a direction in a sine wave pattern.

+- x_mod: the base distance traveled in the x direction
+- y_mod: the base distance traveled in the y direction
+- x_amp: the amplitude of the wave in the x direction
+- y_amp: the amplitude of the wave in the y direction

 ### Random

 Draws each dot in position and then randomizes its location within the window.